opencog/docker/README.md

         ├─opencog/opencog-dev:ide
         ├─opencog/moses

-    ├─opencog/relex

 ### Organizational Notes:

-* `opencog/opencog-deps:utopic`: ubuntu 14.10 based image with all OpenCog's
-   dependencies installed.

-* `opencog/opencog-deps:latest`: ubuntu 14.04 based image with all OpenCog's
+* `opencog/opencog-deps:latest`: Ubuntu 20.04 based image with all
-   dependencies installed.
-This forms the base of opencog/cogutil.
-It likely will be updated to the latest LTS as it is released.
-Has some command line tools for use by developers.
+   OpenCog's dependencies installed.
+This forms the base of `opencog/cogutil`.

 * `buildbot_*`: Is used for buildbot found [here](buildbot.opencog.org:8010)